PaulNonatomic/VisualStateMachineV2/README.md

 ```

 5. **Assign the State Machine**
-	- Create a GameObject with a StateMachineController component and assign your new state machine asset to it.
+	- Create a GameObject with a StateMachineController component and assign your new state machine asset to it.<br><br>
 6. **Run the Application**
 	- With the StateMachineController selected, you can see the state of your state machine within the State Machine Editor window.